systeminit/si/app/docs/src/changelog/index.md

 All notable changes to System Initiative will be documented in this file.

+## November 3rd to 9th, 2025

+### ✨ Added

+- Added support for creating **overlay qualification and codegen functions** in the Public API.
+- Exposed the **workspace ExternalId** in Public API workspace operations.
+- Supported **Codegen and Qualification overlay functions** in `si-mcp-server`.
+- Created an **initial API token** when creating a workspace via the Public API.
+- Allowed creation of **Auth API workspace tokens** via the automation API.
+- Added the ability to **write property and unit tests for function types**.
+- Public API now returns whether a **function is an overlay**.
+- Public API now **creates an initial workspace API token** when creating a workspace.
+- Launched **Azure beta assets and onboarding** in the web app.
+- Added the ability to **create and manipulate templating outside of the web app**.

+### 🔄 Changed

+- Improved handling of **workspace snapshot evictions** to avoid race conditions.
+- Changed the **Func Run log viewer** to show plain text for very large logs.
+- Applied **UI consistency updates** for colors and borders.
+- Changed the **Add Component modal** in the web app to be virtualized for better performance.

+### 🐞 Fixed

+- Fixed an issue where **queued actions on HEAD** also appeared on a change set.
+- Fixed an issue where **Conduit unlocked all schemas** even when no changes were pending.
+- Fixed import functions that were **not working correctly for Azure components**.
+- Fixed path handling in the **Attributes API** for map items and keys that contained `/`.
+- Fixed an issue where **deletions or upgrades** could break components with subscriptions.
+- Fixed an issue where **default subscriptions were not preserved** during a component upgrade.
+- Fixed an issue where **variant functions in the Public API** did not indicate overlay status.
+- Fixed an issue where **deployment MVs were not cleaned up** when removed from the index.
+- Fixed an issue where **prop validation failures** showed for subscriptions that were not yet resolved in the web app.
+- Fixed **scroll jitter** on the component review page in the web app.
+- Fixed an issue where **resetting Attribute Panel inputs** prevented default behavior from running.
+- Fixed an issue where **selecting components on the map view** caused a very jittery experience.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/1PjmaXFXR50?si=gKSwqKYsS51gRIqO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## October 27th to November 2nd, 2025

 ### ✨ Added